Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: One-Dimensional Power Spectra of NGC 628 at microns

 \subsection{Intensity Scans}

-Figure \ref{fig:628image} shows a wide swath through the center of NGC 628 taken with the JWST F560W filter.
+Fig.~\ref{fig:628image} shows the FEAST image of NGC 628 taken with the JWST F560W filter.
 The nominal Full Width at Half Maximum (FWHM) of the PSF is $0.207^{\prime\prime}$ from the JWST User Documentation\footnote{\url{https://jwst-docs.stsci.edu/jwst-mid-infrared-instrument/miri-performance/miri-point-spread-functions}}.
-This FWHM corresponds to 2.59 pixels and 9.9 pc at the distance of 9.84 Mpc to NGC 628 \citep[from][]{leroy21,tully09}.
+This FWHM corresponds to 2.59 pixels and 9.9 pc at the distance of 9.84 Mpc to NGC 628 \citep[from][]{anand21,leroy21,tully09}.
 Overlaid on the image are 8 lines showing representative locations of intensity scans used to determine one-dimensional PS.
-Each scan is 1408 pixels long, and for the entire length of the swath, there are 4055 such scans (scan parameters for all of the galaxies are in Table 1).
+Each scan is 1408 pixels long, 1 pixel wide, and for the entire length of the image, there are 4055 such scans (scan parameters for all of the galaxies are in Table 1).
 The figure shows every 500th scan.
 Also shown is a red circle surrounding a small bright source that will be used to illustrate the PSF.

 We use 1D intensity scans for the PS in order to get a long length but not cover a large area, which might include several types of regions.
 We expect the dust disk scale height to be in a range from 100 pc to 300 pc based on NIR and CO images of the edge-on galaxy NGC 891 \citep{scoville93,bocchio16,elmegreen20,chastenet24}.
 This scale corresponds to a range from 26 pixels to 79 pixels for NGC 628, so a scan 1408 pixels long will have a presumed break point somewhere close to the middle on a plot of the log of the wavenumber.
 That is, $\log 26$ and $\log 79$ are 0.45 and 0.60 times $\log 1408$, respectively.
 Thus the indicated scans are the right length to show a PS kink if there is one.
-Taking all $\sim4000$ scans along the length of the swath effectively maps the PS and any thickness indicators over the face of the disk.
+Taking all $\sim4000$ scans along the length of the FEAST image effectively maps the PS and any thickness indicators over the face of the disk.